AndyMc3000/ci-ms3-pool-club/README.md

 This README refers to CPC as a fictional client of mine, where I have been hired to develop a website for CPC to meet certain criteria (see the User Experience Design section below).
 CPC is a small Pool Club with members based around a number of parishes close to Cill na Martra in Co.Cork, Ireland.
 Club members meet weekly at a number of local pubs to play pool.
 Membership numbers fluctuate between roughly 25 to 50 players.
 CPC runs a Pool League twice yearly.
 Members arrange to meet at a venue to play league matches, which comprise of playing a 'best of 5' games format.
 A Referee must also be present at league matches.
 Any other member can referee a match.

-Club member management and pool league data was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
+Club member management and pool league data management was traditionally paper-based, and was a headache for those members who were 'voluntold' to manage that job.
 The club want a simple web-based application to make it easy for members to;
 * Manage a league table.
 * To allow members to get real-time match/league result information.
-* To allow members to record match results and calulate league points in real-time for a league table hosted on the site.
+* To allow members to record match results and update a league table hosted on the site in real-time.

 The principle languages used in the development of the site are; HTML5, CSS3, JavaScript, and Python.